fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ## Design Conventions {#convention}

 There is endless possibility to design a network.
-In this architecture we recommend the following conventions for best practice:
+In this architecture we recommend the following conventions as best

-1. Inter switch connections are paired.
+practice:

+1. Data center switches follow a `spine-leaf` topology.
-2. Except BMC connection, server to switch connections are paired.
+2. Switch to switch connections are always paired for redundancy.
-    1. Each pair connect to separate NICs on the server at north bound, and separate switch at south bound.
+3. Except BMC connection, server to switch connections are always paired.
+In addition, each pair should connect to separate NICs on the server at north bound, and separate switch at south bound.

+    ![Server-Switch network convention][]

-   This then requires matching configuration on the switch using LACP, and on the server using **active-active** [`bonding`][bonding].
+   This requires matching configuration on the switch using LACP, and on the server using **active-active** [`bonding`][bonding].
+Both we will demonstrate how to create in the following sections.
 3. Separate management traffic from data traffic whenever possible.
-4. Improve network isolation by assigning private IP space to internal only networks whenever possible.
+4. Improve network isolation by assigning private IP space to internal only traffic whenever possible.

 ## Network Overview

 ![Lenovo Open Cloud Network Overview][network overview]

-On the high level, LOC networks can be viewed in three groups &mdash;
-platform network, storage network, and cloud network.
+On the high level, the Open Cloud networks can be viewed in three groups &mdash; platform network, storage network, and cloud network.
 In the following sections, we will discuss the network design to support **Platform** hardware and services.
 We will follow these steps to help user understand the design and highlight considerations we recommend to take in implementation:

-1. Define networks by its function: this defines the purpose of this network, thus clarifying its characteristics such as load, latency, space, etc..
+1. Define logical networks by its function: this defines the purpose of this network, thus clarifying its characteristics such as load, latency, space, etc..
+2. Assign VLAN to logical networks: in theory, each logical network is assigned a unique VLAN schema.
 4. Map network/VLANs to server's network interface: this defines how server side interfaces will be configured to support these networks.